 The season lasts 4 months – from Mid-May to Mid-September.
 From mid-September, Denali roads and campgrounds are closed for the winter season.
 During winter, visiting Denali is possible, but you need permits, so check it, please.

 What time of day is best?

-What photographic opportunities are here?
+What photographic opportunities are in Denali National Park?

 What gear should you take?

 Long lenses would be the best for wildlife and landscape.
-Our choices are light and flexible: Nikon AF-S NIKKOR 80-400mm f/4.5-5.6G ED VR (Agnes choice) and Canon EF 100-400mm f/4.5-5.6L IS II USM Lens (Chris’ choice).
+Our choices are light and flexible: Nikon AF-S NIKKOR 80-400mm f/4.5-5.6G ED VR (Agnes’ choice) and Canon EF 100-400mm f/4.5-5.6L IS II USM Lens (Chris’ choice).

 Regarding the camera choice, Agnes used Nikon D750, and Chris Canon EOS R. Both cameras were ideal for Denali due to their quality and flexibility.
 They were light enough as well to pack into a camping backpack.

 Tripod is necessary for landscapes for sunrise and sunset.
 We are using Sirui, but you can try one of those.
-If you have only one day trip probably you won’t use it.
+If you have only one day trip, you probably won’t use it.